TOD-theses/paper-T-RACE/main.typ

 One goal of this paper is to create a diverse set of attacks for our benchmark.
 With such a strong imbalance towards a few contracts, it will take a long time to analyze TOD candidates related to these frequent addresses, and the attacks are more likely related and do not cover a wide range of attack types.
 To prevent this, we may filter out duplicate addresses for collisions.

-@fig:collsions_address_limit depicts, how many collisions we would get when we only consider the first $n$ collisions for each address.
+@fig:collisions_address_limit depicts, how many collisions we would get when we only consider the first $n$ collisions for each address.
 If we set the limit to one collision per address, we would end up with 1472 collisions, which is exactly the number of unique addresses where collisions happened.
 When we keep 10 collisions per address, we would get 3964 collisions.
 Such a scenario would already reduce the amount of collisions by 73%, while still retaining a sample of 10 collisions for each address, that could cover different types of TOD attacks.

 #figure(
   image("charts/collisions_limited_per_address.png", width: 80%),